 SBoM – Software Bill of Materials: For a specific device, a listing of all software components that are incorporated into the final product.
 The SBOM may be used to assist with operational security planning by the MPS.

-SIEM – Security information and event management: Software products and services in which security information management and security event management are combined, providing real-time analysis of security alerts generated by applications and network hardware.

-SiMD - Software in a Medical Device: Software which is incorporated in a Medical Device and which is required for the medical device to fulfill a medical function, and/or software which is used to drive or control a hardware medical device.

 SOM - Security Operations Manual: A product-specific guide to the secure integration of a product into a customer IT network (this document).

 Third-party software: Third party software is software not developed by Stryker, and for which Stryker otherwise does not have complete ownership.
 See COTS and OSS.

 User: See Operator.

+SOUP: Software of Unknown Provenances

 PRODUCT DESCRIPTION